anushka-zade/HTML-CSS-/ecommerce/README.md

-This repository contains a simple e-commerce webpage built using only HTML and CSS.
+This project contains a simple e-commerce webpage built using only HTML and CSS.
 The project showcases a static layout for an online store with a modern and responsive design.

 ![Screenshot 2024-07-05 204247](https://github.com/anushka-zade/HTML-CSS-/assets/163355213/82ff77aa-8cd9-4d04-81be-ee40bf8a008c)